ellakoa/postcard-poem/content/posts/orchestral-breeze.md

   Blackbirds scratching on leafy tracks
   A watchful redbreast looking for snacks
   Dried reeds rustling aside still dykes
-  Reflections dipping far out of sight.
+  Reflections dipping far out of sight

   People out jogging
   some with headphones